wpennell/community-tools/community.md

 More Tools - StackExchange
 ====================
 - stackexchange.com
+- Stack Exchange is a fast-growing network of 76 question and answer sites on diverse topics from software programming to cooking to photography and gaming.
 - StackOverflow for Programing
 - ServerFault for Systems Administration
 - plus 76 others!
+- Take some time and explore

 ServerFault
 =============
 - serverfault.com
 - uses OpenID for login
+- OpenID allows you to use an existing account to sign in to multiple websites, without needing to create new passwords.
+- openid.net
 - Pose Questions
 - Answer Questions
 - Build a Reputation